peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 export default App;
 ```

-Here we imported a `./app.css` file here which we already created.
+Here we imported a `./app.css` file which we already created.
 Add the following code (or whatever you like) to `app.css` to make sure its working properly

 ```css
 h1 {